sazad44/holberton-system_engineering-devops/0x19-postmortem/README.md

 was rather serving something else.
 The good news is it served us the error in the PHP files.
 It was a typo.
 On line 137 of the `wp-settings.php` file, a require directive was referencing `class-wp-locale.phpp`.
 This file did not exist.
 Why?
-It's extension was wrong.
+Its extension was wrong.
 All PHP files have a `.php` extension.
 `.phpp` is a silly oversight in typing the correct file name.
 Once the typo was resolved the whole server was serving the correct website content.

 ## Detection

-Borgmon experienced a 500 Internal Server error when trying to access our site for his own personal inquiry into the status of another site..
+Borgmon experienced a 500 Internal Server error when trying to access our site for his own personal inquiry into the status of another site.

 ## Corrective and Preventative Action Items